Editor's Note: This blog was originally published on 1/15/18 and has been updated for accuracy and comprehension.

 It has an unbelievable amount of tabs and buttons to press.

 Getting lost in the interface happens quicker than butter melting on the pavement in the Arizona summer sun.
 (And trust me – that happens unbelievably fast.)

 All the features you need.
 Simple design.

-When it comes to maximizing your productivity, having a CRM that integrates with your email directly is vital.
+When it comes to maximizing your productivity with Salesforce vs HubSpot, having a CRM that integrates with your email directly is vital.